xingzaizhailu/Learning/python/python_tutorial.md

     >>> f(100)
       0 1 1 2 3 5 8 13 21 34 55 89
 ```
-In fact, even functions without a return statement do return a value, albeit a rather boring one.
+**In fact**, even functions without a return statement do return a value, albeit a rather boring one.
-This value is called None (it’s a built-in name).
-Writing the value None is normally suppressed by
-the interpreter if it would be the only value written.
-You can see it if you really want to using
+This value is called **None** (it’s a built-in name).
+Writing the value None is normally suppressed by the interpreter if it would be the only value written.
+You can see it if you really want to using print():
-print():

 ``` shell
     >>> fib(0)